A Little Summer Bonus – Save 15%

 - Improvise with greater ease and confidence

-- show a working understanding of the jazz idiom
+- show a working understanding of the jazz and pop idiom.

 What level is the course and do I need any particular skills?

 You should be able to play all major and relative minor scales and arpeggios, keep time well, and read music in all common time signatures.
-Some experience of playing across the major VI II V I sequence is essential.
+Experience of playing across the VI II V I sequence is desirable.

 How will I be taught, and will there be any work outside the class?

-You will be taught through weekly practice of technical matters, aural practice, memorising tunes, section playing and soloing.
+You will be taught in a lively group class with weekly practice of technical matters, memorising tunes, and playing solo and as an ensemble.

 Reference recordings will be in use, and play-along tracks.
-Technical practice week to week and learning of study tunes is essential to the good progress of the course.
+Technical practice week to week and learning the study tunes is essential.

 Are there any other costs?
 Is there anything I need to bring?

-Students will be expected to make space for regular instrumental practice.
+Students will be expected to make space for regular practice.
 A music stand, metronome and access to a piano or keyboard are essential to your personal practice.
+Learning resources are also available in the google classroom.

 When I've finished, what course can I do next?